mcgooz/SousChef/README.md

 - random
 - os

-Additionally, I have created several functions to deal with the adding of ingredients to the user's pantry, specifically updating amounts and the corresponing units.
-These functions, among other helper functions, can be found in the utils.py file.
+Additionally, I have created several helper functions to deal with operations such as API calls, adding ingredients to the user's pantry - specifically, correctly updating amounts and the corresponing units.
+These helper functions, among others, can be found in the utils.py file.

 #### HTML
-The project has a layout.html file which dictates the general style and references the necessary scripts and css for all pages.
+The project has a layout.html file which references the necessary scripts and css for all pages.
 From there, I have structured the different pages according to their function, ensuring that the design is consistent and works across different screen sizes.
-I have also made use of comments to allow for easier navigation through the sections on each page.
+I have also made use of comments to allow for easier navigation through the sections on the page.

 #### CSS
 Lastly, I have taken care to give the website a distinct, slick aesthetic, with fully responsive design.
 This was acheived using Bootstrap in addition to custom css on top.